Molasses sugar

 Molasses sugar is a dark brown, almost black, moist granular sugar.
-It can be used interchangeably with muscovado sugar, but molasses sugar has a stronger taste as compared to muscovado.
+It can be used interchangeably with muscovado, but molasses sugar has a stronger taste as compared to muscovado.
 Its distinctive molasses taste is due to its high content of molasses.
 Nutritively, it has high iron content.
 Molasses sugar is often used in chutneys, pickles, and marinades, as well as in Christmas cakes.